 Which airlines are in the SkyTeam alliance?

-There are 20 airlines in the SkyTeam alliance.
-Eight of these airlines – Delta, Garuda Indonesia, Korean Air, China Airlines, China Eastern, China Southern, Vietnam Airlines and Xiamen Air – fly to Australia.
+Since China Southern exited the SkyTeam alliance in January 2019, there are now 19 airlines in the SkyTeam alliance.
+Seven of these airlines – Delta, Garuda Indonesia, Korean Air, China Airlines, China Eastern, Vietnam Airlines and Xiamen Air – fly to Australia.
+(Korean Air, China Airlines and China Eastern also fly to Auckland in New Zealand.)

 These airlines make up the SkyTeam alliance:

-Here’s an overview of the 35 SkyTeam airline routes from Australia to Asia and New Zealand.
-Delta Air Lines also has a Sydney-Los Angeles flight which is not pictured.
+Here’s an overview of the SkyTeam airline routes offered to/from Australia and New Zealand:

 Earning SkyTeam airline miles in Australia